 Legislation and contract conditions require that selected information be reported to government departments and/or agencies.
 These may include:

 - Australian Government departments including the Department of Employment (DE), Department of Social Services (DSS), the Department of Human Services (DHS) and Centrelink

-- State Governments including NSW Department of Education & Communities (DEC) and QLD Department of Education, Training and Employment (DET)
+- State Governments including NSW Department of Industry and QLD Department of Education and Training (DET)

 - Australian Training Network